 Should I use a tax preparer?

-It’s a personal choice whether to use a tax preparer or software to do one’s tax return.
+It’s a personal choice whether to hire a tax preparer or file your taxes yourself.
 A tax preparer will likely reduce the time you have to spend doing your taxes and can apply their professional knowledge to help you know what credits and deductions you qualify for.
-However, you will have to pay a fee for this service, with some estimates saying it could cost an average of $200 to $500, depending on the complexity of your situation.
+However, you will have to pay a fee for this service, which could run anywhere from $300 to $600 (or more), depending on where you live and how complicated your tax situation is.

 What documents do I need to prepare for tax season?